RAF Bardney and Bomber Command

 After D-Day

-Two major raids were undertaken on 7 and 18 July in support of Goodwood by Bomber Command to attack fortified villages in the Caen area.
-The raids resulted in the Germans being driven from the area but only after areas had been reduced to rubble.
-A force of nearly 700 bombers were tasked to the Normandy area to support American ground operations. |
+Two major raids were undertaken on 7 and 18 July to support Goodwood by Bomber Command to attack fortified villages in the Caen area.
+The raids resulted in the Germans being driven out, but considerable damage was caused to the local infrastructure.
+A force of nearly 700 bombers was tasked to the Normandy area to support American ground operations. |

 Turning Point